 Historically the most widespread type of blinds for workplaces and homes.
 Made from a series of horizontal slats, available in different width sizes, the slats are joined together and operated by pull cords situated at one side.
 Smaller width slats are ideal for small windows, whereas wider slats are more suitable for large windows as they provide a clearer view to the outside world when in the slats are in open position.
 The operating cord gives you the ability to angle and tilt the slats, giving you complete control over the amount of light entering the room.

 Venetian blinds typically remain in a lowered position, with the light adjustments made by the angling of the slats.
 They cover the entirety of the window irrespective of whether the slats are open or closed.
-If you want to expose the window's glass other types of window blinds, such as Roman and roller blonds, do this more effectively.
-Venetian blinds are available in a range of materials, the most common being aluminium and wood.
-Aluminium are ideal for rooms with humid atmospheres, such as kitchens and bathrooms, as they are less liable to warp and twist like natural wooden blinds.
+If you want to expose the window's glass other types of window blinds, such as Roman and roller blinds, do this more effectively.
+Made to measure venetian blinds are available in a range of materials, the most common being aluminium and wood.
+Aluminium are ideal for rooms with humid atmospheres, such as kitchens and bathrooms, as they are less liable to warp and twist like natural cheap wooden blinds.

 Aluminium blinds are available in a wide range of colour choices making them suitable to coordinate with any colour scheme.
 Today's modern Venetian blinds are also available with perforations in the slats.
 Tiny holes are made in the slats which allow light to filter through.
 This gives a room a superb diffused lighting effects when the slats are closed, as ambient outside light seeps into the room.
 Wooden blinds are typically made in a Venetian style.
 Rather than aluminium they are made from natural wood and given protective coatings to help them withstand the rigours of daily use.
 These types of blinds are available in a choice of natural wood colours and also painted wood finishes.
 Natural wood colours have the ability to blend with virtually any colour scheme and style of room, more especially the paler tones of pine, beech and ash.